-Relevant regulations and guidelines include IEC 61508, ISO 26262, ISO 15504 (SPICE), and CMMI (Capability Maturity Model Integration) for vehicle software and device developers.
+In automotive systems development, safety, reliability, and traceability are critical, and are consequently the main concern of product developers.
+Relevant regulations and guidelines include IEC 61508, ISO 26262, ISO 15504 (Automotive SPICE), and CMMI (Capability Maturity Model Integration) for safety-critical automotive software and device developers.

 These standards in general stipulate: